-The dream we are about to discuss is another example of subconscious information brought to light.
-The dreamer described it as the weirdest and scariest dream he could remember.
-It is a story, told through symbolism, about when he caught typhoid fever as a child and almost died.
-The event occurred many years before the dream.
+The dream we’re about to discuss is another example of subconscious information brought to light.
+The dreamer describes it as the weirdest, scariest dream he ever had.
+It’s a story about when he caught typhoid fever and almost died, an event which occurred many years before the dream.
 Keep that in mind as we delve in.

-Interpreting a dream like this one requires being intimately familiar with the dreamer’s personal history.
+Interpreting a dream like this one requires being intimately familiar with the person’s personal history.
 Otherwise, an outsider will have great difficulty connecting the details to the dreamer’s life.
 Some dreams can be interpreted simply by looking at the details and taking guesses at what the symbolism means.
-They are relatively easy to interpret because the meaning is right there in your face.
-Not with this dream, though as you will see, the meaning is in plain sight once you know the details of the incident the dream illustrates.
+They are relatively easy to interpret because the meaning is in your face once you know what to look for.
+Not with this dream.
+Though as you will see, the meaning is in plain sight when you know about the life-threatening incident behind the dream.

-I am living in my childhood home with my parents.
-It’s a rainy night and I am on a bed, half asleep.
+I’m living in my childhood home with my parents.
+It’s a rainy night and I’m on a bed, half asleep.
 Suddenly, a noise catches my attention, similar to the sound made by the pages of a book when they are flipped quickly.
-I get up and flip the light switch, but it’s not working.
+I get up and flip the light switch but it’s not working.
 I shout and my parents come and tell me that the rain caused a power failure, but they leave a candle to help me see in the dark.

 I go back to sleep and the noise starts again.
 I take the candle and start searching for the source of the noise.
 Then I notice that it comes from a wall that has a lot of pictures of saints.
 Something is ripping the pictures, one by one.
 I get scared and run to my parents’ room.